-But if you charge by the project, the page, or the number of words (which is what the real professionals do), you can increase your earnings per hour by increasing your efficiency, which is what Editor's ToolKit Plus is all about.
+Editor's ToolKit Plus will make your work easier and save you time.
+If you're on salary, that will make your employer happy.
+If you're self-employed, and you charge by the project, the page, or the number of words, you can increase your earnings per hour by increasing your efficiency.
 Editor's ToolKit Plus makes it possible to do more-a lot more-in the time you have available.
-For example, you could spend a couple of hours properly title-casing document headings, making sure that articles and prepositions are correctly lowercased.
+For example, you could spend a couple of hours properly title-casing document headings, making sure that articles, conjunctions, and prepositions are correctly lowercased.
 Or, you could have Editor's ToolKit Plus do it for you in less than a minute.
 If you're charging \$500 to edit that document, you just freed up two hours that you can use to edit, say, a \$200 document.
 That means you're making more money in the same amount of time.
 The more hours you can free up, the more you're actually making per hour.